Last Updated on

 If you have the opportunity, conduct some face-to-face interviews to better understand what they would value more out of the product or service.

-You can also run an online survey to your target customers to get a better understanding of how they use the product and how much they value various product features.
+You can also run an online survey to your target customers to get a better understanding of how they use the product and, the value they place on various product features.
 This will enable you to understand how compelling various features may be when planning the up-sell strategy.

 - Qualify upsells from the start